Multistage DPG time-marching scheme for nonlinear problems: Overview of the DPG time-marching scheme for linear problems

 \subsection{Post-processing of the trace variables}

 Note that from (\ref{OptTest}) with $r=0$, we have

 and we can express system (\ref{DPGpSys}) as

 Therefore, we can first compute the field variables and then we can post-process the trace variable without an extra action of any exponential-reated function \footnote{For example, for $p=0$ and approximating the source with a constant value $f(t)\approx f(t_n)$, we compute the field variable with one exponential step: $\tilde{u}_n^0=\varphi_1(-hA)u_n+h\varphi_2(-hA)f(t_n)$.
 Then, we post-process for the trace variable with the equation $u_{n+1}=u_n-hA\tilde{u}_n^0+hf(t_n)$, without an extra action of a $\varphi-$function.}.
 The resulting scheme (\ref{DPGpSysPost}) delivers an approximation of the solution that is equivalent to classical exponential integrators in the trace variables plus an approximation in the interiors.
+In the next section, we will employ \eqref{DPGpSysPost} with $p=0$ as the internal stages to construct our fourth-order multistage method.
+Note that the key idea is that the second equation in \eqref{DPGpSysPost} does not require the integration of any exponential-related function.